 Does a professional skipper like you ever find the time to go cruising?

 (François laughs) A little yes; I own a small RM890 and when I have some free time I dedicate it to my 4-year-old son and we might go out on the boat.
-RMs are fast boats but its job is to take me quickly from one bay to another; in those moments I’m not thinking about the boat’s performance, I’m spending time relaxing, maybe going fishing…
+French RMs are fast boats but their job is to take me quickly from one bay to another; in those moments I’m not thinking about the boat’s performance, I’m spending time relaxing, maybe going fishing…

 Sailing means, first of all “being on the sea”, whether that’s on a fast boat during a regatta or on a quiet cruise.
-It’s a state of mind, an ever-changing world which fascinates me, one in which I feel at ease.
+It’s a state of mind, an ever-changing world that fascinates me, one in which I feel at ease.

 MACIF trimaran identity sheet